shidel/FDI/README.md

         redirection is still unavailable, it will abort the installation.

-        NOTE: Now that a TEMP directory exists,  FDIWIND.BAT and other batch files that use I/O redirection for utilities like vmath can now be used.
+        NOTE: Now that a TEMP directory exists,  FDIWIND.BAT and other batch files that use I/O redirection and utilities like vmath can now be used.

         STAGE007, Calls all Installation configuration batch files named